ulthiel/HDDBench/Readme.md

 ## CPU

-The script ```cpu.sh``` runs very simple integer and floating point computations to determine relative CPU speed.
+The script ```cpu.sh``` runs very simple integer and floating point computations using bc to determine relative CPU speed.

 Here's an example: